 - In Document Management libraries: one document is created in AODocs and all the uploaded files are attached to it.

-- In Team Folder and Secured Folder libraries: one document is created per file uploaded.
+- In Team Folders and Secured Folders: one document is created per file uploaded.
 Document properties gathered from form answers are duplicated across all the documents created.

-Important: When you link a form to a Team Folder or Secured Folder library, you must add a mandatory file upload field in your form.
+Important: When you link a form to a Team Folder or Secured Folder, you must add a mandatory file upload field in your form.
 If the end user doesn't upload a file, the import of the response in AODocs fails.

 Number of questions

 Important: Forms to AODocs imports user responses in best effort.
-If a user’s answer doesn’t match any AODocs properties (because none has the same name as the question or the question and field types are not compatible), this answer is added to the description field, alongside its question title.
+If a user’s answer doesn’t match any AODocs properties (because none has the same name as the question or the question and property types are not compatible), this answer is added to the document description, alongside its question title.

-If you have exactly the same number of Google form questions and AODocs properties with the same title and the same type, all your fields should match.
+If you have exactly the same number of Google form questions and AODocs properties with the same title and the same type, all your properties should match.

-If you have fewer questions than you have properties, the unmatched properties will be empty when the document is created, even if the field is mandatory.
+If you have fewer questions than you have properties, the unmatched properties are empty when the document is created, even if the property is mandatory.

-If you have more questions than you have properties, the unmatched questions will be filled under the description of the document with the indication “Non recognized form answers:”.
+If you have more questions than you have properties, the unmatched questions are included in the document description with the indication “Non-recognized form answers:”.

-Note: The author of the documents created through the add-on will always be the account of the library administrator who configured the add-on.
+Note: The author of the documents created through the add-on is always the account of the library administrator who configured the add-on.